-The research behind proximity, collision, and innovation.
+The research behind proximity.

 In the 1950s, patent lawyers at Bell Labs noticed something they couldn't explain.
 The engineers filing the most patents weren't on the same team.
 They didn't share a discipline.
 Some were physicists.
 Some were electrical engineers.
 Some were mathematicians.